songlining/youtube-feeds/README.md

  2. OpenID support so people can create their one podcast list.

 ## Prerequisites
-  * CouchDB: registry of the feeds
+  * CouchDB: registry of the feeds.
+You need to create a [design document](https://github.com/songlining/youtube-feeds/blob/master/cloudant/design_doc) in your database.
   * S3 API compatible Object Storage: audio files are stored here

 # REST API's